 Initially scheduled for two years, the Unattended Items residency at the Rosemary Branch largely consists of a programme of work that puts the audience’s interaction at the forefront, or experiments with form in another unusual and exciting way.

-Scarlett and I have a real sense of fun about the work that we are doing at the Rosie, and ideally we want audiences to know that they can turn up any night of the week, see a great show and have a raucous night out.
+Scarlett and I have a real sense of fun about the work that we are doing at the Rosie.
+Ideally we want audiences to know that they can turn up any night of the week, see a great show and have a raucous night out.

-We started doing monthly comedy and improv nights this past autumn and have really enjoyed the sense of community that having not only returning patrons, but also returning artists brings to the space.
+We started doing monthly comedy and improv nights this past autumn.
+We’ve have really enjoyed the sense of community that having not only returning patrons, but also returning artists brings to the space.